 IIASA research is problem-driven and solution-oriented.
 It provides knowledge and insights to those who make and implement policy, helping them respond to complex global challenges More

 IIASA uses systems analysis to examine complex systems, with an emphasis on holistic and integrated problem formulation and an interdisciplinary approach to finding solutions More

-Currently eight research programs carry out research at IIASA into the dynamics of global change More
+Currently nine research programs carry out research at IIASA into the dynamics of global change More

 IIASA partners with external organizations that are able to supply complementary expertise and insights to its own in-house research More